feathersui/feathersui-starling/documentation/help/markdown/sdk/custom-starling-initialization.md

 		private function starling_context3DCreateHandler( event:Event ):void
 		{
+			//this listener shouldn't be called again if context is lost this._starling.removeEventListener( Event.CONTEXT3D_CREATE, starling_context3DCreateHandler );

 			// the context is ready, so the theme can create its textures new MetalWorksMobileTheme();